 When any employee, parent, or student becomes aware of an employee having crossed the Boundaries specified in this policy, he or she must promptly report the suspicion to Employee Services.
-All reports shall be kept as confidential as possible.
+If the allegation also constitutes a reportable event under California Penal Code section 11666, the employee shall comply with the requirements under California Penal Code section 11166.-All reports shall be kept as confidential as possible.
 Prompt reporting is essential to protect students, the suspected employee, any witnesses, and iLEAD as a whole.
 Employees must also report to the Administration any awareness of, or concern about, student behavior that crosses Boundaries or any situation in which a student appears to be at risk for sexual abuse.